4 Tips For Improving Your Child's Behavior

 “Parenting is as crazy as circumnavigating the globe without a map. . . but, oh what a journey!” ~Emily@isthisReallymylife.com

 As a parent do you sometimes feel like this?
 You absolutely love being a parent, adore your child and all the things you experience together.
 Yet there are times when you feel you are about to pull your hair out with frustration.
 Some of those times usually involve behavioral issues.
-Times when your child is acting out, not following instruction, or they have acted inappropriately in a given situation.
-Instances such as disrespect, not telling the truth, using physical force to solve a conflict, not doing their homework or required chores may be some of the things you repeatedly encounter.
+Times when your child is acting out, not the following instruction, or they have acted inappropriately in a given situation.
+Instances such as disrespect, not telling the truth, using physical force to solve a conflict, not doing their homework, or required chores may be some of the things you repeatedly encounter.
 Here are 4 tips for improving your child's behavior that can help you and your school-aged child get on track and back to enjoying your time together.

 Tip #1: Your child is always watching so watch what you do.

 Make sure you are modeling mutual respect.
 Being aware of the ways you may or may not be demonstrating respect is important.
 How is your tone with your child, or how do they see you resolve conflict?
 When addressing problem behaviors, children need to feel respected as much as they need to see respect demonstrated.
 For example, if you make demeaning or critical comments to your child, calling them names like lazy or referring to their actions as dumb, you are not setting an example of what respect looks like.
 Gone are the days of “do what I say not what I do.”
 Credibility with your child will be lost and likewise the ability to positively influence your child’s behaviors.

 Tip#2: To feel heard is to feel understood.
 To feel understood is to feel cared for.
 Children want to know you care no matter their problem behavior.